Top US general warns of 'horrific' outcome if Russian forces 'unleashed' on Ukraine - KESQ

 “There are many people and highly dense population centers throughout Ukraine.
 And if war were to break out on a scale and scope that is possible, the civilian population will suffer immensely,” he said.

 Milley’s remarks stand in contrast to the message coming from Ukrainian President Volodymyr Zelensky.
-Zelesnky spoke to US President Joe Biden by phone Thursday, where the two leaders disagreed on the urgency of the threat Russia poses, and Zelensky reiterated his view that the rhetoric risks causing panic in Ukraine on Friday.
+Zelesnky spoke to US President Joe Biden by phone Thursday, where the two leaders disagreed on the urgency of the threat Russia poses, and Zelensky reiterated his view speaking in Ukraine Friday that the rhetoric risks causing panic and destabilizing his country’s economy.

 “They are saying tomorrow is the war.
 This means panic,” Zelensky told reporters.